neurobin/grubfix/README.md

 *** unmounted /mnt
 ```

-**If it's more complex than that then, this script also allows you to open a chroot terminal on your target system**, run it with `-co` option:
+**If it's more complex than that, then this script also allows you to open a chroot terminal on your target system**, run it with `-co` option:

 ```bash
 sudo bash ./grubfix -co